Tom and Jerry Golden Collection: Controversy

-On April 1, 2013, following the numerous complaints from fans and collectors, the second set was confirmed to be delayed indefinitely.
-As of 2022, the second Volume has still not been released, but restored prints made for the set can be purchased on the iTunes Store.
+On April 1, 2013, following the numerous complaints from fans and collectors, the second set was confirmed to be canceled indefinitely.
+Restored prints made for the set can be purchased on the iTunes Store.

 Releases

 Golden Collection, Vol. 1

 Volume One was released on October 25, 2011, in the US and in France on November 23, 2011.
-All of the shorts are shown in their original 1.37:1 aspect ratio.
+All of the shorts are shown in their original 4:3 aspect ratio.